SOME VAN DE GRAAFF SPHERE THEORY

 Effect" which is at the heart of Van de graff generator operation.

-having excess electric charge was placed inside a metal ice pail, the pail
+excess electric charge was placed inside a metal ice pail, the pail seemed

-seemed to become charged immediately.
-Also, if the small object was
+to become charged immediately.
+Also, if the small object was conductive,

-conductive, then if he touched the object to the inside of the pail, the
+then if he touched the object to the inside of the pail, the ice pail

-ice pail would steal ALL the excess charge from the small object.
-The
+would steal all the excess charge from the small object.
+The small

-small object became neutral and the metal pail remained charged.
-Very
+object became neutral and the metal pail remained charged.
+Very strange,

-strange, no?
-Wouldn't you expect the excess charge to share between the
+no?
+Wouldn't you expect the excess charge to share between the pail and

-pail and the object?
-It can share in this way, but only if the small
+the object?
+It can share in this way, but only if the small object is

-object is touched to the OUTSIDE of the metal pail.
-Charged objects
+touched to the outside of the metal pail.
+Charged objects placed

 FIGURE 1.
 The charged metal bead is surrounded with an electric field.
 Don't be misled by the sparse "field lines," this field actually fills space completely and is not divided into widely separated lines.
 I drew the lines merely to show the intensity and direction of the field.
-Note that electric fields are measured in terms of volts per meter, so in a certain sense, an electric field is MADE of electric potential.
-We could say that an electric field IS VOLTAGE.In the language of physics textbooks, the charge-imbalance on the small bead INDUCES an equal and opposite charge on the inner surface of the hollow sphere.
-This leaves the rest of the hollow sphere with an imbalanced charge which is exactly equal to the excess charge on the small bead.
+Note that electric fields are measured in terms of volts per meter, so in a certain sense, an electric field is made of electric potential.
+We could say that an electric field is the voltage.In the language of physics textbooks, the charge-imbalance on the small bead "induces" an equal and opposite charge on the inner surface of the hollow sphere.
+It pulls opposite charge to the inner surface, and leave equal alike-charge on the outer.
+Th outside world sees the hollow sphere having an imbalanced charge which is exactly equal to the excess charge on the small bead.
 This excess charge on the surface of the sphere spreads out, and the position of the charged bead cannot affect it.

 What would happen if a constant stream of charged beads was delivered to